 Credit checks are just that.
-They pull a tenant’s credit score so the landlord can determine if that number meets their criteria for a credit range.
+They pull a tenant’s credit score so the landlord can determine if that number meets their criteria.

 Tenant screening, however, provides a more holistic picture of the renter’s history.
 Credit scores, for example, might be affected by one or more late payments on a bill or student loan.
-SO full tenant screening reports can be used to father information around a tenant’s credit, criminal, and eviction history to gather additional context.
+Full tenant screening reports can be used to gather information about a tenant’s credit, criminal, and eviction history.

 Best credit screening for landlords?